katerinanavab/webdocs/docs/unit03/notes302.md

 </html>

 {:.highlight}
-Refer to Bootstrap's official documentation for more examples beyond those listed below: [📖 Buttons](https://getbootstrap.com/docs/5.3/components/buttons/)
+Refer to Bootstrap's official documentation on <a href="https://getbootstrap.com/docs/5.3/components/buttons/"><button type="button" name="button" class="btn">📖 Buttons</button></a> for more examples beyond those listed below.

 To style a button, use Bootstrap's `.btn` class, followed by the desired style.
 For example, `class="btn btn-primary"` results in a primary colored button.